Step up to Social Work - PDip

 Step up to social work is an intensive, 14-month, full-time programme run by the Department for Education.
 If you want to become a social worker but do not have a degree in social work, you can train through this programme.

-The Kent and Medway Regional Partnership has opened recruitment round for 20 aspiring social workers to start this programme in January 2024.
+The Kent and Medway Regional Partnership will be opening a new recruitment round for 20 aspiring social workers to start this programme in January 2026.

 Students can expect to learn through a combination of academic study and real social work experience in either Kent or Medway Local Authority.
 On completion, the Postgraduate Diploma will enable graduates to register and practice as a social worker, making a difference by nurturing relationships with families during difficult times and by protecting children.